What’s the difference between using a pacifier as a sleep training tool instead of as a prop?

-Newborn sleep props can make sleep training tougher right from the start and then you have to deal with breaking baby sleep associations at a later age… unless you think your kids will want sleep props for adults!
+Newborn sleep props can make sleep training tougher right from the start.
+And then you have to deal with breaking baby sleep associations during the first year or later… unless you think your kids will want sleep props for adults!

 But even with my

 I wanted to be able to fully learn his crying cues.

 How to tell when he was crying out of hunger or sleepiness.

 I wanted to allow him to learn how to fall asleep on his own at nap time and bedtime without using any sort of prop or tool in order to establish those sleep cycles.

 I owned baby pacifiers and I took the ones the hospital gave me, but I didn’t use them.